orb-community/pktvisor/docs/POLICIES.md

 Collection policies direct pktvisor to use taps to create an instance of an input stream (possibly with a filter), and attach handlers to it.
 Processing takes place, and the data is exposed for sinks to collect.
-These policies may be given directly to pktvisor (via command line or admin API), or via orb control plane.
+These policies may be given directly to pktvisor (via command line or admin API) in standalone mode, or via Orb control plane (in which case they are not stored in a file, but rather in the control plane database).

 `collection-policy-anycast.yaml`